-They are yummy, but there is one step in the process of making them is truly a pain to do.
-Since I never have pretended to be a gourmet cook, I will tell you below how I have modified that step.
+They are yummy, but there is one step in the original recipe that is truly a pain to do.
+Since I never have pretended to be a gourmet cook, I will share how I make the recipe, but the link to the original recipe is below.
 I think mine tasted great without the painstaking time-consuming step that was shown in the original recipe.
-So here is how you make . . .

 Ham and Cheese Pretzel Bites